cds-astro/cds-bstree-file-readonly-rust/README.md

 * install rust [see here](https://www.rust-lang.org/tools/install), possibly removing `--tlsv1.2` in the command line
 * fork and dowbload this repository
 * type `cargo install --path .` from the downloaded directory (can take ~10min!)
+* WARNING: by default only a subset of (key, value) pair is available.
+For all posilibities, use `cargo install --path . --features "all"` See [Cargo.toml](Cargo.toml) for the list of features.

 Example
 -------